IBM/CPD-Custom-Image-CLI/README.md

 3. push each custom image to a target container registry
 4. register a custom image with the corresponding Cloud Pak for Data service

-*The support for Watson Machine Learning is not fully implemented but should be there soon.
-Stay tunned!*

 **Doc**: https://ibm.github.io/CPD-Custom-Image-CLI/